wwoast/constantina/docs/SECURITY.md

 ## Security Hardening

-### 0.5.5: Authorization Models
-Prior to *Zoo*'s release, a mechanism for files being accessible by a single user will become necessary.
-User settings should remain private and unmodifiable by other users.

 ### 0.5.0: Authentication, IDOR Folder Shadowing, Directory Traversal Prevention
 Constantina authentication appears in a testing configuration in 0.5.0.
 When converting Constantina to using authentication, many supporting adjustments were necessary, as it